 Guest writer Steven Burrell introduces four robust online assessment applications that incorporate learning analytics.

 Educators at colleges and universities use many tools to assess their students’ grasp of academic subjects, including traditional paper-and-pencil quizzes and tests taken in the classroom.
-Similarly, many organizations offer training and certification programs that require assessment.
 Now a number of computer software and Web-based programs have been added to teachers’ tool kits for evaluating learning outcomes, whether their classes are conducted in person or online.

 These programs all offer reporting and analytics tools to help educators gauge the status and level of students’ comprehension.
 Armed with a comprehensive set of data, instructors can modify their teaching to help those students who need assistance to succeed academically.
 Three of these applications are commercial solutions, and one is a proprietary offering for Purdue University students.